 But that is the task to which we are called ... to hear the Ten Commandments of God's covenant with Israel reformatted in the New Commandment of God's covenant with the world in Christ Jesus, and to live out that double-barreled new commandment of love - loving God, and loving others.
-That's the kind of Law that will bring real Order to our lives.
+That's the kind of Law that will implement not only the Spirit behind the law but also the full grace of God exhibited in Christ our Lord.